British STEM Week for Children 2025: Inspiring Future Scientists with Fun Activities (2025 Update)

 Involve Kids in Everyday STEM Activities

-Cooking, gardening, and even fixing things around the house offer excellent opportunities to teach children about science, technology, engineering, and math.
+Cooking, gardening, and even fixing things around the house offer excellent opportunities to teach children about science, technology, engineering, and maths.

 4. Why Choose The Science of Sound for STEM Learning?